pouyaesm/signed-community-detection/README.md

  that is optimized using [Louvain algorithm](https://arxiv.org/abs/0803.0476), and finds the scale parameter of constant potts model using the extended [Map Equation](http://www.pnas.org/content/105/4/1118) to signed networks.

+#### Installation
+---

+Download the jar file from [here (v1.0.0)](https://drive.google.com/file/d/1hrbxr7ipi9LkUla20ynUzJZ6glHlCEUd/view?usp=sharing).
+Start using the program by running `java -jar <filename>`.

+This project is developed as a maven project.

 #### Community detection
 ---